 Writing in the Times Literary Supplement on June 4, 2019, Canadian essayist Stephen Marche deplored this decline. "[T]he [U.S.] is losing the craft of understanding, losing its capacity for citizenship," he wrote.
 "Even educated people are increasingly unable and unwilling to distinguish between fake and real information, becoming a community that cannot understand itself as anything more than a circulation of figures.....
 And the cure for all these problems is the same: read widely, read deeply, read."

 Yet reading eludes some learners—as much as 15 to 20 percent of the U.S. population, according to the International Dyslexia Association.
 This learning challenge separates people from the knowledge they need to move freely in the world of work and of ideas.

 Not surprisingly, among Commonwealth alumni/ae are those seeking to decode dyslexia and unlock the power of reading for students.
 They also worry about how to deliver their labor-intensive, often one-on-one interventions equitably.
-This spring, Head of school Bill Wharton spoke with two of these educators about their particular mission in teaching.
+Recently, Headmaster Bill Wharton spoke with two of these educators about their particular mission in teaching.